AMR GP: History

-Pre-Racing Point UK
+Background

-On 27 July 2018, after running Force India Formula One Team for eleven seasons, Force India Formula One Team Limited was placed into administration.
+On 27 July 2018, the Formula One entrant Force India was placed into administration following team owner Vijay Mallya's legal issues.
+The Silverstone-based team can trace their origins back to Jordan Grand Prix, founded in 1991.

-By 2 August 2018 an investment consortium led by Lawrence Stroll, the father of former Williams driver Lance Stroll, and which included André Desmarais, Jonathan Dudman, John D. Idol, John McCaw Jr., Michael de Picciotto and Silas Chou, and supported by the team's senior management personnel, had set up a new company, Racing Point UK Limited, to use as a vehicle to save the team.
+By 2 August 2018, an investment consortium led by Lawrence Stroll, the father of then Williams driver Lance Stroll, and which included André Desmarais, Jonathan Dudman, John D. Idol, John McCaw Jr., Michael de Picciotto and Silas Chou, and supported by the team's senior management personnel, had set up a new company, Racing Point UK Limited, to use as a vehicle to save the team.
 By 23 August 2018, the new company had reached an agreement with the administrators to buy the team's motor racing assets and to secure the jobs of the 400 employees who worked in the team.
 The new company created a new constructor with the assets and entered the sport prior to the 2018 Belgian Grand Prix, taking the vacated entry of the original Force India team.

-The personnel roles remained largely unchanged in the new team, other than that of Robert Fernley, who stood down from his Force India role of deputy team principal, and Otmar Szafnauer who became team principal and CEO after being chief operating officer with Force India since 2010.
+The personnel roles remained largely unchanged in the new team, other than that of Bob Fernley, who stood down from his Force India role of deputy team principal, and Otmar Szafnauer who became team principal and CEO after having been chief operating officer with Force India since 2010.